Kong/docs.konghq.com/app/plugins/key-authentication.md

   - label: Usage
     items:
     - label: Create a Consumer
-    - label: Create an API Key
+    - label: Create a Key
-    - label: Using the API Key
+    - label: Using the Key
-    - label: Delete an API Key
+    - label: Delete a Key
     - label: Upstream Headers
-    - label: Paginate through the API keys
+    - label: Paginate through keys
-    - label: Retrieve the Consumer associated with an API key
+    - label: Retrieve the Consumer associated with an key
 description: |
-  Add Key Authentication (also referred to as an API key) to your APIs, Services or Routes.
+  Add Key Authentication (also sometimes referred to as an API key) to your APIs, Routes, or Services.
 Consumers then add their key either in a querystring parameter or a header to authenticate their requests.
 params:
   name: key-auth
   api_id: true